kinjalkishor/cpglang/README.md

 - No multiple inheritance.

 # Project Status
 Use vsix file locally with vscode for keyword syntax highlighting.
+(Still under development).
-(Still under development) Compiler development has not started.
+Compiler development has not started.
 Working on syntax currently.